-We get knowledge of mathematical objects, which we do not experience, by a process of abstraction.
-We see doughnuts and frisbees and focus only on their common shape to arrive at the idea of a circle.
+Locke argues that we get knowledge of mathematical objects, which we do not experience, by a process of abstraction.

+We see doughnuts and frisbees and focus on their common shape to arrive at the idea of a circle.
 We leave out other properties, form an abstract idea, and coin a general term to stand for it.

 Abstraction is required in other areas, as well.

 We experience extended things, but not extension itself.

 Any ideas of extension, size, or shape must arise from abstraction.

 Let us consider this process of abstraction in a bit more detail.

 We start with our sense experiences, of several chairs, for example.

 We notice that they have common properties: backs, seats, legs.

 We give a name to whatever has these common properties.

 This name, 'chair', is abstract, in the sense that it doesn't refer to a particular chair.

 Instead, it is a general term which applies to any chair.

 The same process yields 'table'.

 We can consider the commonalities among tables and chairs, and sofas and desks.

-This yields an even more general term, 'furniture'.
-We have abstracted again.
+This yields, given a further mental act of abstraction, an even more general term, 'furniture'.

-The same process which yields 'chair' gives us other terms like 'house' and 'apartment building'.
-We can abstract again to get 'domicile'.
+The same process gives us other terms like 'house' and 'apartment building'.

+We can abstract from those to get 'domicile'.